 There is the story of the rich socialite in Paris who needed a hat urgently for an important occasion.
 Her milliner (that's a hat-maker) arrived at her apartment and within twenty minutes had created an amazing and beautiful new hat from a single strand of ribbon.
 The socialite was enthralled and asked the milliner the fee.
 The milliner replied "One thousand Francs".
 The socialite gasped, "But that's so much money for a piece of ribbon!"
 The milliner unpinned the ribbon and handed it to her, "Madam the ribbon is free, it's the 'know-how' that you're paying for".

-The 'know-how' on this page (and in the full report) has been designed to help people improve their success in sales, and success in managing sales organizations.
+The 'know-how' on this page (and in the full report) has been designed to help people improve their success in sales, and success in managing sales organisations.

-The study involved 2700 organizations and resulted in some powerful findings as to the crucial factors that enable (or prevent) sustainable selling success.
+The study involved 2700 organisations and resulted in some powerful findings as to the crucial factors that enable (or prevent) sustainable selling success.

-The study identified that there are five pitfalls, regardless of the market sector of the selling organization, which if avoided enabled the sales organization to achieve significant and sustainable successful sales.
+The study identified that there are five pitfalls, regardless of the market sector of the selling organisation, which if avoided enabled the sales organisation to achieve significant and sustainable successful sales.